 Influenza vaccines will be available in local pharmacies at no charge to any residents of NL.
 This means that your local pharmacist can easily provide you with protection against the flu to help keep you and our province safe!
 Contact your local pharmacy for more information about the vaccine and protecting yourself against the seasonal flu.

-This year, due to the current pandemic, there will be extra precautions in place to help decrease the potential spread of COVID-19.
-Here are a few things to consider when receiving your influenza vaccination from your pharmacy.
+To help decrease the potential spread of COVID-19, here are a few things you can do when receiving your influenza vaccination from your pharmacy.

-- Contact your pharmacy to set up an appointment.
-Due to the high demand of vaccinations this year, many pharmacies are requiring an appointment for flu vaccinations to ensure adequate time for your injection, waiting period and cleaning procedures.
-Please try to show up on time to allow for a proper flow of vaccination/waiting period and to keep pharmacists on track for following appointments that day.
+Contact your pharmacy to set up an appointment.
+Due to the high demand for vaccinations, many pharmacies are requiring an appointment for flu vaccinations to ensure adequate time for your injection, waiting period, and cleaning procedures.
+Please try to show up on time to allow for a proper flow of vaccination/waiting periods and to keep pharmacists on track for following appointments that day.
 Contact your local pharmacy to learn their procedures.

-- Please do not enter the pharmacy if you have signs/symptoms of COVID-19, you have travelled out of the Atlantic Bubble in the last 14 days, are in isolation or are living with someone who has COVID-19 or is isolating.
+Please contact your pharmacy before your appointment if you have signs/symptoms of COVID-19, are in isolation, or are living with someone who has COVID-19 so they can guide you accordingly.